 This deed emphasizes the bond between people and the spirits of nature as well as the significance of creating safe spaces for all living things.

 The lake has many stories and mythologies associated with it.
-Even though he established the groundwork for a magnificent civilization, not everyone was pleased with Manjushree’s deed.
+Even though he established the groundwork for a magnificent civilization, not everyone was pleased with Manjushri’s deed.
 The nearby supernatural beings, mythological spirits, and the hill deity were among those who were upset by his actions.

 Emergence of the Swayambhu Stupa